Magn3to/Principals/README.md

 ## Principal 1: Purpose of collection of personal information

-- This principal is for a lawful purpose of collecting personal information connected with an agency E.g Email, phone, emergency contact etc...
+- This principal is for a lawful purpose of collecting personal information connected with an agency E.g Email, phone, emergency contact.
+The goal for is collecting and use minimal data of the individuals information.
+This is data minimalisation.

 ## Why is it important to collect the individuals personal information?